How to Read this Book of Essays

 The phrases, “Old Desert Religions” means the Abrahamic religions of Judaism, Christianity, and Islam.
 The phrase, “Old Asian Religions” means Hinduism, Taoism, Buddhism, and Zen.
 The phrase, “Old Religions” means all eight of these religions.
 “Western civilization” or “Western Tradition” refers to Euro-North American, as distinguished from Asian.

-Citations and references for each Essay are sometimes listed in the body of the Essay, but usually at the end of the Essay.
+Citations and references for each Essay are usually listed at the end of the Essay, but sometimes in the body of the Essay.

 We have every intention to give other authors full attribution for their thinking and writing.
 If you feel the Book of Continuing Creation or this website have failed to properly acknowledge prior work done by other writers, please send us an email using the Contact Page and we will correct our oversight immediately.